 - 18 year olds for whom Child Benefit is payable.

 - Properties where the occupiers are all under the age of 18.

 - Unoccupied properties where the owner is a student, who last lived there before going away to study.

 How to apply for other discounts

-If you think you may be entitled to a discount, you should contact the Revenues Team on email@example.com or call us on 03450 450 064
+You can make an application by logging into your online account, or by visiting our Supporting Evidence page.
+If you would like to discuss whether you might be entitled, you should contact the Revenues Team on firstname.lastname@example.org or call us on 03450 450 064.

 Payments need to be made as instructed on the most recently issued bill until the application has been assessed and verified.
 A new bill will then be issued with future instalments reduced or a refund raised for any overall credit remaining, as long as there are no other debts outstanding with us.